 After considering the Superintendent's recommendations, the Board shall determine the employees to be proposed for nonrenewal or discharge, as appropriate.

-The Superintendent shall provide each employee written notice of the proposed nonrenewal or discharge, as applicable.
+The Superintendent or designee shall provide each employee written notice of the proposed nonrenewal or discharge, as applicable.
 The notice shall include:

-- Final action by the Board to end the employee's contract, if the employee does not request a hearing.
+Final action by the Board to end the employee's contract, if the employee does not request a hearing; or

-- The evidentiary hearing by the independent hearing examiner, the Board, or other person designated in DFBB(LOCAL), if the employee requests a hearing.
+The evidentiary hearing by the independent hearing examiner, if the employee requests a hearing.

 An employee receiving notice of proposed nonrenewal of a term contract may request a hearing in accordance with DFBB.

 An employee receiving notice of proposed discharge from a contract governed by Chapter 21 of the Education Code may request a hearing.
 The hearing shall be conducted in accordance with DFD or the nonrenewal hearing process in DFBB, as determined by the Board and specified in the notice of proposed discharge.

 DISCHARGE: Non-Chapter 21 contract

 An employee receiving notice of proposed discharge during the period of an employment contract not governed by Chapter 21 of the Education Code may request a hearing before the Board or its designee in accordance with DCE.

 If the employee requests a hearing, the Board shall take final action after the hearing in accordance with DCE, DFBB, or DFD, as applicable, and shall notify the employee in writing.